LinkedIn Profile Tips. A lot of people tell you what you should be doing, but what about what you shouldn’t be doing?

 Even if you’ve listed positions at companies that you previously held, it means nothing if you don’t have any job descriptions.
 Job descriptions provide you the perfect opportunity to pepper your profile with keywords that will help you get found.
 Why aren’t you taking advantage of this?

 Did I miss any that you’d like to share?
 Let me know!
 And if you didn’t make any of the above mistakes, congratulations!
 You’re in good shape ;-)

-For more advice on how to leverage and maximize your presence on LinkedIn, be sure to check out my books on Amazon!
+For more advice and LinkedIn profile tips and additional information on how to leverage and maximize your presence on LinkedIn, be sure to check out my books on Amazon!

 Here are five other common mistakes that people commit on LinkedIn, so use these LinkedIn profile tips to learn how to avoid them in this infographic from Smart Bird Social.